Are you looking for a job with purpose?

 • supervise individuals completing community service.

-• undertake court administration duties on behalf of your district office.
+• undertake court administration duties

 • build and maintain community networks and develop ongoing relationships with external stakeholders to establish sustainable community service projects.